Wills

 • Interest in property (life estate, remainder)

-Also included within a will is personal property (personalty).
-Personalty includes both tangible and intangible assets.
-Tangible assets may include, but not be limited to:
+Also included in a will is personal property.
+Personal property includes both tangible and intangible assets.
+Tangible assets may include:

 • Automobiles, trucks, etc.